 During the recruitment window, you will be able to complete the national police officer application form.
-The application form will be made available to candidates on Friday 12 May 2017 at 9:30am.
-The closing date for completed applications is Friday 2 June 2017 at 11:59pm.

 The form must be completed online and submitted via the recruitment portal.
 This document must be completed honestly and accurately and must be all your own work.